Recent Examples of sulfate from the Web

 There, the sulfur oxidizes into sulfate aerosols that reflect sunlight back to space, reducing evaporation on the planet’s surface.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'sulfate.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of SULFATE
+Origin and Etymology of sulfate

-First Known Use of SULFATE
+First Known Use of sulfate

-Seen & Heard
+Seen and Heard